Government Property Agency (United Kingdom): Functions

 The GPA delivers "property and workplace solutions" to the various departments of the United Kingdom government.
 It is designed to introduce a "portfolio-led approach to managing central government general purpose property as a strategic asset".
 It is, or is becoming, the legal owner of the government general purpose estate, and works with government departments to manage their property.
 The GPA is a national organisation, working with client departments across the country.
 In addition to London, they have offices in Swindon, Coventry, Newport, Manchester, Leeds, and Norwich.

 The GPA describes themselves as "behav[ing] like a commercial real estate company".
 They are responsible for managing the government's central estate offices and warehouses, supporting government departments as tenants, providing workplace services to government departments and providing portfolio advice to support departments' objectives.

 Governance

 The GPA is governed by a Board, and managed by the GPA Executive Committee.
-The GPA Board's principal function is to advise the GPA Chief Executive Officer and the Cabinet Office (as its sponsor department) on the strategic direction of the Agency.
+The GPA Board's principal function is to advise the Chief Executive and the Cabinet Office (as its sponsor department) on the strategic direction of the Agency.
 The Board: